kanishka-commits/JavaScript/Basics.md

 # JavaScript Essentials
+Brendan Eich created JavaScript, a scripting language\
+JavaScript first allocates memory for variables and functions (hoisting), then executes code line-by-line in a single-threaded, top-down manner.\

+It is a dynamically typed language, meaning that a variable's data type is determined at runtime.
+You do not have to declare the data type of a variable before using it. \
 `console.log (12,13,14..)`  can print multiple values\
-`===` compares datatype and value
+`===` compares datatype and value\

+Debugging happens during execution, not during compilation.\

 ---

+## Implicit Type
+Coercion is when JavaScript automatically converts one data type to another during operations like comparisons or arithmetic — without you asking it to.

-## 🧾 Variable Declarations
+## 🧾 Variable Declarations (Keyword for varibles dec)
 - Use **const** for variables that should not be reassigned after their initial value is set.
+Block + function Scope
 - Use **let** for variables whose values need to be reassigned within a block scope.
 - **var** is generally discouraged in modern JavaScript development due to its function-scoping and hoisting behavior which can lead to unexpected issues, favoring let and const for better control over variable scope and mutability. var is attached to the **global window object** when declared globally.
   `Function scope: var can leak outside block, accessible in parent function`

+  Main issues of var:
+    - Doesnot prevent redeclaration within the same scope.
+    - When var is declared in the global scope (outside of any function), it becomes a property of the global object (e.g., window in browsers).
+    - Function Scope, Not Block Scope:

 ---

 ## 🔁 Hoisting
 - **Hoisting is JavaScript's default behavior of moving declarations (not assignments) to the top of the current scope (global or function scope).**
-  - *This means you can use variables and call functions before they are formally declared in your code.*
+  - *This means you can use variables (only var) and call functions before they are formally declared in your code.*
  ```javascript
 console.log(a); // undefined
 var a = 10;